sstelfox/patronus_fati/SQLITE_TRANSITION_NOTES.md

 * Channel -> integer, optional
 * Max Seen Rate -> integer, optional
 * Access Points -> array of MACs, should always be present but may be empty.
-* Probes -> Will be an array of strings, should always be present but may be empty
+* Probes -> Will be a hash of presence objects, should always be present but may be empty
 * Vendor -> string, optional
 * Sync Status -> Enum(syncedOffline, syncedOnline, dirtyAttributes,
   dirtyChild, active, expired, new), metadata based on the last output status and whether or not it needs to be re-announced.

 SSID:

 * BSSID: BSSID of the AccessPoint that is hosting this SSID